 During the last decade, there has been a growing interest in aromatherapy, which uses essential oils as major therapeutic agents to improve a variety of health conditions (Aćimović, 2021; Ali et al., 2015).
 Nowadays, it is recognized as aroma science therapy (Esposito et al., 2014) and existing scientific studies suggest that aromatherapy is effective in reducing levels of anxiety and stress (Lee et al., 2011; Fellowes et a., 2008), depression (Firoozei et al., 2021; Sánchez-Vidaña et al., 2017), dental anxiety (Cai et al., 2021) and acute pain (Lamadah & Nomani, 2016; Mirzai et al., 2009; Tafazoli et al., 2011).
-In addition, aromatherapy has been proven effective in the treatment of sleep disorders (Cheong et al., 2021; Song et al., 2021), rheumatic diseases (Barão Paixão & De Carvalho, 2021), to improve the quality of life of persons with cancer (Frizzelle-Owens et al., 2020), and has demonstrated anti-inflammatory effects (Ali et al., 2015; Park et al., 2014).
+In addition, aromatherapy has been proven effective in the treatment of sleep disorders (Cheong et al., 2021; Song et al., 2021), rheumatic diseases (Barão Paixão & De Carvalho, 2021), and has demonstrated anti-inflammatory effects (Ali et al., 2015; Park et al., 2014).
 Given those promising results, it is essential to know what aromatherapy is and how it can be used effectively.

 In a wider sense, aromatherapy is defined as the therapeutic use of plant-derived concentrated essences which are extracted by distillation (Herz, 2009; Perry & Perry, 2006).
 It refers to the practice of using essential oils extracted from bark, flowers, stems, roots, leaves, or other parts of a plant to improve the physical and emotional well-being of the general population.
 Recently, different authors (Aćimović, 2021; Hermann et al, 2019) classified the essential oils used in aromatherapy in seven main groups, based on the aroma and particular smell of the oil.